Fact Sheet 17a:

 - Or write: FTC Identity Theft Clearinghouse, 600 Pennsylvania Ave.
 N.W., Washington, DC 20580.

 - The FTC's uniform fraud affidavit form is available at http://www.ftc.gov/bcp/edu/resources/forms/affidavit.pdf

 Creditors will likely ask you to fill out fraud affidavits.
-The FTC provides a uniform affidavit form that most creditors accept, http://www.ftc.gov/bcp/edu/resources/forms/affidavit.pdf.
-No law requires affidavits to be notarized at your own expense.
-You may choose to substitute witness signatures for notarization if creditors require verification of your signature.
+The FTC provides a uniform affidavit form that most creditors accept at http://www.ftc.gov/bcp/edu/resources/forms/affidavit.pdf.

 Ask the credit grantors in writing to furnish you and your investigating law enforcement agency with copies of the documentation, such as the fraudulent application and transaction records.
 Both federal and California law give you the right to obtain these documents.
 (FCRA § 609(e), and California Penal Code 530.8).
 The California Department of Justice’s Privacy Enforcement and Protection Unit provides instructions and sample letters on how to obtain documentation from credit grantors, http://www.oag.ca.gov/idtheft/facts/guide-for-victims.

 A victim of identity theft must provide a copy of the FTC affidavit or another affidavit acceptable to the business, plus government-issued identification, and a copy of an "identity theft report" (police report) in order to obtain the documents created by the imposter.
 The business must provide copies of these records to the victim within 30 days of the victim's request at no charge.
 The law also allows the victim to authorize a law enforcement investigator to get access to these records.